lupyuen/lupyuen.github.io/src/nim.md

 # Appendix: Build NuttX for QEMU

-In this article, we ran a Work-In-Progress Version of __Apache NuttX RTOS for QEMU RISC-V (64-bit)__ that has Minor Fixes for Nim...
+In this article, we compiled a Work-In-Progress Version of __Apache NuttX RTOS for QEMU RISC-V (64-bit)__ that has Minor Fixes for Nim...

 - [__nsh64/defconfig__](https://github.com/lupyuen2/wip-pinephone-nuttx/pull/47/files#diff-dd54e0076f30825f912248f2424460e3126c2a8f4e2880709f5c68af9342ddcf): NuttX Config for QEMU